homelight/worksheets/README.md

 ### Computed Fields

-- explain, and push syntax of language further down
+Instead of being input fields, we can have output fields, or computed fields

+	1:date_of_birth date
+	2:age number(0) computed_by {
+		return (now - date) in years
+	}

+We will discuss the syntax in which expressions can be written in a later section.

 ### Versioning

-all worksheets are versionned, it's like if all worksheets have
+All worksheets are versionned, with their version number starting a `1`.
+In a way, all worksheets have a field

 	version numeric(0)

-field on them, all edits to worksheets use optimistic locking
+Which is set to `1` upon creation, and incremented on every edit.
+Versions are used to detect concurrent edits, and abort an edit that was done on an older version of the worksheet than the one it would now be apply to.
+Edits are discussed in greater detail later.

 ### Enums

-While the language does not support enums, these can be described easily with the use of single field worksheet
+While the language does not have a specific support for enums, these can be described easily with the use of single field worksheets

 	worksheet name_suffixes {
 		1:suffix text constrained_by {